Viserys Targaryen - by Amok ©

 In Pentos, Magister Illyrio Mopatis takes an interest in returning Viserys to the Iron Throne in return for rewards upon his ascension.
 Illyrio and Viserys arrange a marriage between Daenerys and Khal Drogo, a powerful Dothraki horselord who promises Viserys an army which he can use to conquer the Seven Kingdoms.
 Viserys believes he could conquer Westeros with only ten thousand Dothraki screamers, and that among the houses that would rise for him upon his landing would be the Tyrells, Redwynes, Darrys, Greyjoys, and Martells, and that the smallfolk cry out for the return of House Targaryen.
 Viserys says when he takes Westeros, he will kill the Usurper, King Robert I Baratheon, and also the Kingslayer, Ser Jaime Lannister.

 Viserys tries to browbeat Daenerys into persuading Drogo, but with her new position of authority as khaleesi she begins standing up for herself.
 When Daenerys wishes to experience the Dothraki sea in solitude, she requests that Jorah tell Viserys and the rest of her khas to stay behind.
 Viserys becomes infuriated at Daenerys giving him a command, and verbally and physically assaults her.
-She defends herself, and her ko Jhaqo defends his khaleesi, snapping a whip around Viserys's neck.
+She defends herself, and one of the young warriors of her khas, Jhogo defends his khaleesi, snapping a whip around Viserys's neck.
 Daenerys commands that he not be harmed, only that his horse be taken away, forcing Viserys to walk.
-Viserys demands that Jorah hurt Dany and kill the Dothraki for this insult, but the knight ignores Viserys and enforces Daenerys's orders.
-Jorah regrets swearing himself to Viserys's service, and intimates to Dany that Viserys would be a terrible king.
+Viserys demands that Jorah hurt Daenerys and kill the Dothraki for this insult, but the knight ignores Viserys and enforces Daenerys's orders.
+Jorah regrets swearing himself to Viserys's service, and intimates to Daenerys that Viserys would be a terrible king.
 Daenerys realizes that Viserys will never win the Iron Throne and take her back to Westeros, as he is not respected and could not lead an army even if Khal Drogo gives him one.

 The day of the ritual ceremony for Daenerys's unborn child, Rhaego, Jorah stops Viserys from stealing Daenerys's dragon eggs, intending to sell to the traders of Vaes Dothrak for gold to buy himself a sellsword army.
 The feasting Dothraki are then greatly offended by a drunken Viserys wielding a sword in Drogo's hall, as blades are banned in the sacred city of Vaes Dothrak and it is forbidden to shed a free man's blood there.
 Khal Drogo does not let Viserys sit at the high bench but rather tells him to sit with the cripples and boys, and all the Dothraki laugh and mock Viserys.
 Viserys draws his sword, angering the Dothraki, and threatens Daenerys's unborn child while again insisting that Drogo give him his crown.
 In response, Drogo has Viserys seized by his bloodriders, melts down his belt of golden medallions, and upends the pot over Viserys's head, fatally but bloodlessly "crowning" him with molten gold.